War in Donbas: Russian involvement

-By August 2014, the Ukrainian "Anti-Terrorist Operation" was able to vastly shrink the territory under the control of the pro-Russian forces, and came close to regaining control of the Russo-Ukrainian border.
-Igor Girkin urged Russian military intervention, and said that the combat inexperience of his irregular forces, along with recruitment difficulties amongst the local population in Donetsk Oblast had caused the setbacks.
-He addressed Russian president Vladimir Putin, saying that: "Losing this war on the territory that President Vladimir Putin personally named New Russia would threaten the Kremlin's power and, personally, the power of the president".
-In response to the deteriorating situation in the Donbas, Russia abandoned its hybrid approach, and began a conventional invasion of the region.
-The first sign of this invasion was the 25 August 2014 capture of a group of Russian paratroopers on active service in Ukrainian territory by the Ukrainian security service (SBU).
+By August 2014, the Ukrainians had re-taken most of the territory controlled by pro-Russian forces.
+Igor Girkin urged Russian military intervention, and said that the combat inexperience of his irregular forces, along with recruitment difficulties amongst the local population, had caused the setbacks.
+He addressed Russian president Vladimir Putin, saying: "Losing this war on the territory that President Vladimir Putin personally named New Russia would threaten the Kremlin's power and, personally, the power of the president".
+Russia then covertly launched a conventional invasion.
+The first sign of this was the 25 August 2014 capture of a group of Russian paratroopers on active service in Ukrainian territory by the Ukrainian security service (SBU).
 The SBU released photographs of them, and their names.
-On the following day, the Russian Defence Ministry said these soldiers had crossed the border "by accident".
-According to Nikolai Mitrokhin's estimates, by mid-August 2014 during the Battle of Ilovaisk, there were between 20,000 and 25,000 troops fighting in the Donbas on the separatist side, and only between 40% and 45% were "locals".
+The Russian Defence Ministry said these soldiers had crossed the border "by accident".
+According to Nikolai Mitrokhin's estimates, by mid-August 2014 during the Battle of Ilovaisk, there were between 20,000 and 25,000 troops fighting in the Donbas on the separatist side, and only 40% to 45% were "locals".

 Vladimir Putin (right) and his long-time confidant Defence Minister Sergei Shoigu.

-Beginning on 27 August 2014 vast amounts of military equipment and troops crossed the border from Russia into southern Donetsk Oblast, previously held by Ukraine.
-Western officials described the new offensive as a "stealth invasion".
-US State Department spokesperson Jen Psaki said the incursions pointed to a Russian-directed counter-offensive, while Ukrainian President Poroshenko declared that Russian forces had invaded.
+Beginning on 27 August 2014, vast amounts of military equipment and troops crossed the border from Russia into southern Donetsk Oblast.
+Western officials described this as a "stealth invasion".
+Ukrainian President Poroshenko declared that Russian forces had invaded.
 NATO commander Brig.
 Gen. Nico Tak estimated on 28 August that "well over" 1,000 Russian soldiers were operating in the Donbas.
-During the preceding week Russia had shelled Ukrainian positions from its own territory; cross-border shelling had begun in mid-July, reaching 53 strikes on 40 locations, severely impacting Ukraine's military operation.
+Ukrainian forces were also struck by cross-border shelling from Russia from mid-July onward.
 Russian officials denied any role, denials viewed as implausible.